dylan-lang/opendylan/documentation/hacker-guide/source/topics/porting.rst

 Build Scripts
 =============

-Build scripts are partially documented within :doc:`build-system`.
+Build scripts are partially documented within :doc:`../build-system`.
 The existing build scripts can be found within ``sources/jamfiles``.

 You will want to copy an existing one and make whatever changes are